irshad2k2/lms/README.md

 # Learning Management System

 This Learning Management System (LMS) is a web application designed for both educators and students.
-Educators can create courses, add chapters, and pages, while students can enroll in courses, view chapter lists, mark pages as complete, and change their passwords.
-The application is built using Node.js, Express.js, Sequelize ORM, and Passport for authentication.
+Educators can create courses, add chapters, and pages, while students can enroll in courses, view chapter lists, mark pages as complete, and change their passwords.The user can can also search a course.
+The application is built using Node.js, Express.js, Sequelize, Postgresql, and Passport for authentication.

 ## Features